-- the resume of the applicant(s)
+- Resume of the applicant(s)

 Process and Timetable

-Invitation for Proposals will be announced by mid-June with a September deadline.
-The Van Evera Bailey Fellow will be announced by December for the year-long Fellowship period to begin January 1 of the following year.
+Invitation for Proposals will be announced in July with an October deadline.
+The VEB Fellowship will be awarded by OCF through the Architecture Foundation of Oregon and will be announced publicly by December for the year-long Fellowship period to begin January 1 of the following year.